HansMoleman/refuelling-impairments/README.md

 The following is a summary of the system's current state:

-...
+* system will fetch CPU usage data, print it to the display, and then sleep for _n_ seconds.
+* system will also print the time offset at which a check occurs.
+* system will write the time and value of CPU usage to a .csv data file each check.

+In Progress:

 <br>

 ## 2 &nbsp;&nbsp; Objectives

-- [ ] implement ability to monitor CPU usage on a set interval
+- [x] implement ability to monitor CPU usage every _n_ seconds on an infinite cycle
-- [ ] implement ability to record CPU usage as it monitors it on a set interval
+- [x] implement ability to record CPU usage as it monitors it on an infinite cycle
 - [ ] implement ability to monitor and record RAM usage on a set interval
 - [ ] implement ability to monitor and record disk read/write usage on a set interval
 - [ ] give user ability to both run and stop system at will